storj/docs/app/support/object-browser/page.md

 ## Creating buckets

-Buckets are your containers that store objects.&#x20;
+Buckets are your containers that store objects.

 You can create your buckets in the **Objects** view or if you click on the **<-Back to Buckets** button, in the bucket view.